klaas-post/portfolio-web/README.md

 ## Status

-This project is a work in progress.
-Updates and improvements are regularly being made to enhance the content, design, and functionality of the resume.
-Feedback and contributions are welcome!
+This project is a work in progress and everything you see is subject to change.